Incident Response Runbook

 Runbooks appear in Security Operations Center workflows, alert handling, Playbook execution, cloud response, and after-hours operational support.
 Teams connect them to Incident Triage, Containment, Forensics, and Post-Incident Review.

-An organization keeps a compromised-account runbook that tells responders how to validate the alert, suspend risky sessions, collect sign-in evidence, reset credentials, review access scope, and document the case before handing it off for deeper investigation if needed.
+A compromised-account runbook tells responders how to validate the alert, suspend risky sessions, collect sign-in evidence, reset credentials, review access scope, and document the case before handing it off for deeper investigation if needed.

 A runbook is not the same as a Playbook.
 A playbook usually covers how to handle a scenario category.
 A runbook is often a more precise, step-by-step procedure inside that broader scenario.